 - Establish a sales nurture program or a standard for contact rules of engagement

 - Develop conversion metrics that reflect your business

 - Recognize the need for more down funnel tracking and establish these processes within the sales organization

 The Chess Approach

-For the chess approach to work, remember the following:
+For the chess approach to work, remember:

 - Identify the individuals that will play a part in the sale and understand their roles in the process

 - Determine your strategy based on buying roles